FriendsOfCake/cakephp-csvview/README.md

 # CsvView Plugin [![Build Status](https://travis-ci.org/josegonzalez/cakephp-csvview.png?branch=master)](https://travis-ci.org/josegonzalez/cakephp-csvview) [![Coverage Status](https://coveralls.io/repos/josegonzalez/cakephp-csvview/badge.png?branch=master)](https://coveralls.io/r/josegonzalez/cakephp-csvview?branch=master) [![Total Downloads](https://poser.pugx.org/josegonzalez/cakephp-csvview/d/total.png)](https://packagist.org/packages/josegonzalez/cakephp-csvview) [![Latest Stable Version](https://poser.pugx.org/josegonzalez/cakephp-csvview/v/stable.png)](https://packagist.org/packages/josegonzalez/cakephp-csvview)

-Quickly enable CSV output of your model data
+Quickly enable CSV output of your model data.

 ## Background

 I needed to quickly export CSVs of stuff in the database.
 Using a view class to iterate manually would be a chore to replicate for each export method, so I figured it would be much easier to do this with a custom view class, like JsonView or XmlView.

 ## Requirements